Jake Gosling (footballer): Bristol Rovers

 After leaving Exeter City, it announced on 24 June 2014 that Gosling had signed for recently relegated Conference Premier side Bristol Rovers for the 2014–15 season.
 He made his debut on 9 August as the Pirates began the season with a goalless draw against Grimsby Town.
 On 16 September, he scored his first goal for the club, concluding a 3–1 win over Nuneaton Town at the Memorial Stadium.
 Eleven days later, he struck the only goal for a win at Southport.

 He played 23 league games across the season, scoring three goals, the last being the opener in a 7–0 rout of Alfreton Town in the last game of the regular season on 25 April 2015, relegating the opponents.
 He helped Rovers seal an immediate return to The Football League with a play-off victory over Grimsby on 17 May.
 In June 2015, he signed a new contract.

 After not featuring for Bristol Rovers since the 26 December fixture against Wimbledon, Gosling joined Newport County on 26 February 2016 on an initial one-month loan.
 He made his debut on 1 March versus Crawley Town and played a further five times. before returning and helping Rovers earn promotion to League One.
 He signed a new contract with the Gas on 20 June 2016.

 In August 2016 Gosling was loaned to Cambridge United of League Two on a six-month loan.
 His loaned was ended prematurely in November 2016 after making seven appearances for the club.
 On 16 January 2017, it was announced that Gosling would again go out on loan, this time to Forest Green Rovers of the National League.

 Torquay United

 On 6 June 2017, it was announced that Gosling had joined Torquay United following his release from Rovers.
 He was released by Torquay at the end of the 2017–18 season.

 Sporting Khalsa

 Jake signed for Midland League Premier Division side Sporting Khalsa, and made his debut on 23 November 2019, coming off the bench and scoring in a 3–1 home victory over Long Eaton United.

 Bristol Manor Farm

 In November 2021, Gosling joined Southern League Division One South side Bristol Manor Farm.
+During the 2022–23 season he was appointed captain, but departed in May 2023 after Farm survived relegation via play-offs.

+Rushall Olympic

+After his departure from Bristol Manor Farm, Gosling signed for National League North newcomers Rushall Olympic on 12 June 2023.

+Thame United

+Gosling relocated to Buckinghamshire towards the end of 2023.
+He trained and played for Thame United whilst looking for a club at a higher level.